 All applicants will be included on the election ballot.

 Elections will be conducted via SurveyMonkey.
 To ensure you receive a ballot, please click here or update your email server spam filters/firewalls accordingly.

 Feel free to contact any member of the current Section Executive Committee or email firstname.lastname@example.org.

-On March 8, the World Peace Through Law section commemorated International Women's Day with a presentation on the work of the Mukwege Foundation, which fights global sexual violence.
+On March 8, 2019, the World Peace Through Law section commemorated International Women's Day with a presentation on the work of the Mukwege Foundation, which fights global sexual violence.

-Bio: Marissa Pledger is originally from Denver, Colorado.
+Presenter Marissa Pledger is originally from Denver, Colorado.
 She graduated from the University of San Diego with a degree in International Relations.
 Following this, she worked for the United States Peace Corps as a health volunteer in Senegal for two years.
 She currently works as a trainee for the Dr. Denis Mukwege Foundation.
 She began her work with the foundation about a year ago as an intern.
 She is also in her final semester at the Graduate Institute of International and Development Studies in Geneva, Switzerland.
 With the foundation, she primarily assists with the promotion of Panzi’s holistic model of care for survivors of sexual violence in conflict and the facilitation of the global survivor network/movement.

-Terms ending Sept.
-30, 2018
+(Terms ending Sept.
+30, 2019)

-Three-year term unless otherwise noted
+(Three-year term unless otherwise noted)

-Please contact subcommittee member for details on their upcoming meeting dates and locations.
+Please contact committee member for further details about upcoming meetings.